wjmn/hiccurate/README.md

 This project provides an interactive application for viewing, adding, adjusting and deleting breakpoint calls from the [Arima SV Pipeline](https://github.com/ArimaGenomics/Arima-SV-Pipeline). hiccurate has been specifically designed to improve the efficiency and ergonomics of structural variant curation, and provides a strand-aware crosshair and fast navigation tools for modifying breakpoints and adjusting viewing parameters.

 This is currently a work in-progress.
-This project is currently only designed to work with the hic_breakfinder calls from the Arima SV Pipeline (v1.3).
+This project is currently only designed to work with Hi-C files in `.hic` format and breakpoints in the `hic_breakfinder`-style `.breaks.bedpe` format from the Arima SV Pipeline (v1.3).

 # Try it Out